-SYSC 6.3.7(2) G

-At least annually the senior management of an FCA-regulated firm should commission a report from its MLRO which assesses the operation and effectiveness of the firm's systems and controls in relation to managing money laundering risk.

-- 3.29 In practice, senior management should determine the depth and frequency of information they feel necessary to discharge their responsibilities.
-The MLRO may also wish to report to senior management more frequently than annually, as circumstances dictate. - 3.30 The firm's senior management should consider the report, and take any necessary action to remedy deficiencies identified in it, in a timely manner. - 3.31 The MLRO will wish to bring to the attention of senior management areas where the operation of AML/CTF controls should be improved, and proposals for making appropriate improvements.
-The progress of any significant remedial programmes will also be reported to senior management. - 3.32 In addition, the MLRO should report on the outcome of any relevant quality assurance or internal audit reviews of the firm's AML/CTF processes, as well as the outcome of any review of the firm's risk assessment procedures (see paragraph 4.57). - 3.33 Firms will need to use their judgement as to how the MLRO should be required to break down the figures of internal reports in his annual report. - 3.34 In December 2006, after discussion with the FCA, JMLSG issued a template suggesting a suitable presentation and content framework for a working paper underpinning the production of the MLRO Annual Report. [see www.jmlsg.org.uk] - 3.35 An MLRO may choose to report in a different format, according to the nature and scope of their firm's business. - 3.36 In practice, subject to the approval of the FCA, larger groups might prepare a single consolidated report covering all of its authorised firms.
-The MLRO of each authorised firm within the group still has a duty to report appropriately to the senior management of his authorised firm.
+SYSC 6.3.7(2) G 3.37 At least annually the senior management of an FCA-regulated firm should commission a report from its MLRO which assesses the operation and effectiveness of the firm's systems and controls in relation to managing money laundering risk.
+3.38 In practice, senior management should determine the depth and frequency of information they feel necessary to discharge their responsibilities.
+The information provided in the FCA Annual Financial Crime Return may provide some of the material required for this purpose.
+The MLRO may also wish to report to senior management more frequently than annually, as circumstances dictate.
+3.39 The firm's senior management should consider the report, and take any necessary action to remedy deficiencies identified in it, in a timely manner.
+3.40 The MLRO will wish to bring to the attention of senior management areas where the operation of AML/CTF controls should be improved, and proposals for making appropriate improvements.
+The progress of any significant remedial programmes will also be reported to senior management.
+3.41 In addition, the MLRO should report on the outcome of any relevant quality assurance or internal audit reviews of the firm's AML/CTF processes, as well as the outcome of any review of the firm's risk assessment procedures (see paragraph 4.82).
+3.42 Firms will need to use their judgement as to how the MLRO should be required to break down the figures of internal reports in his annual report.
+3.43 In December 2006, after discussion with the FCA, JMLSG issued a template suggesting a suitable presentation and content framework for a working paper underpinning the production of the MLRO Annual Report. [see www.jmlsg.org.uk ] 3.44 An MLRO may choose to report in a different format, according to the nature and scope of their firm's business.
+3.45 In practice, subject to the approval of the FCA, larger groups might prepare a single consolidated report covering all of its regulated firms.
+The MLRO of each regulated firm within the group still has a duty to report appropriately to the senior management of his regulated firm.